RYANCOX00/pands-project2021/README.md

 <br />

 ### Data exploration
 The intention was to create summary data for the features and the species and write this summary data to a text file called species_summary.txt.
-To do this in an efficent way for multiple strings it was decided that the summary data would be appended to a list called *summary* before being written to a text file in one go.
-A function was created to write the contents of the *summary* list.
+To do this in an efficent way for multiple strings it was decided that the summary data would first be appended to a list called *summary* before being written to a text file in one go.
+A function was created to write the contents of the *summary* list to the summary file.
 This was created in write mode so that the contents are overwritten each time the programme is ran.
-The contents of the list are added as a for loop to prevent the list to be written to the summary file itself.
+The contents of the list was added as a for loop to prevent the list itself being written to the summary file.

 ![summary file](https://user-images.githubusercontent.com/77641344/115055924-135f3d80-9eda-11eb-86fd-3e929fe7d4d4.PNG)
 <br />
 <br />

 To get an overview of the dataset, I ran the Pandas .describe() function on the *df* dataframe [10].
-This gave a breakdown of each feature, identifying the count, min, mean, max measurements, among other summary data.
+This gave a breakdown of each feature, identifying the count, min, mean, max measurements, among other statistical data.
 Note that a break down of species was not sought yet.
-Also included in this batch of code was a text to be used as a heading for the summary output that stated: *A summary of all the Iris species*.
+Also included in this batch of code was a string to be used as a heading for the summary output that stated: *A summary of all the Iris species*.
 Both the heading and the summary dataframe were appended to a list *summary*.
 This user was also notified in the terminal that a summary of the dataframe was written to the summary file.

 ![df summary](https://user-images.githubusercontent.com/77641344/115072281-465ffc00-9eef-11eb-9261-4d08a9bc2842.PNG)
 <br />
 <br />

 This code provided the dataframe table below.
-This identified that their is 150 measurement for each of the features.
 The intention was to provide detail of the variation among the features.
 <br />